Danielle Falconer – after the swim

 Beyond the finish

-By the time Danielle reached the far side, $16,500 had been raised, a result of months of effort, and a community that followed the swim as it unfolded.
+In the days following the swim, $16,500 had been raised, a result of many months of effort, and a community that followed the swim as it unfolded.

 For Frances Blyth, Chair of Dementia New Zealand, the significance goes beyond the distance.